amitbd1508/Serial-Communication/README.md

-# Serial Communication Uisng C# Winform application (Send and Recieve data using comport)
+# Serial Communication Using C# Winform application (Send and Receive data using comport)

 # Screenshot